globaleaks/whistleblowing-software/docs/architecture.rst

 -----------

 This is the page that keeps track of a client submission.
-Is enables both Targets and WB to access a submission that is present on a GL Node.
+Is enables both `Receivers`_ and WB to access a submission that is present on a GL Node.
 This interface will return the list of fields with their value.
 This page will also be called Tip.